thomasgpadilla/webscraping/README.md

 # webscraping
 Sample scripts for web scraping.
 Typically tied to use cases, but generally extensible to other projects.

-Scripts below help build URL lists to feed to WGET for bulk downloading in a responsible manner (e.g. rate limiting).
+Scripts help build URL lists to feed to WGET for bulk downloading in a responsible manner (e.g. rate limiting).

 **fdr_item_urls**: scrape item URLs matching a type from the Franklin D Roosevelt Master Speech File, write URLs to TXT or CSV file